HOW CATER WORKS

 - Greater methodological confidence

-- Better use of tools and methods
+- Publishing and methods guides

 - Cross-institutional mentoring